A nēnē in its natural habitat

 Habitat Expansion

-Kaua'i populations rise as sugar industry closures create new pastureland habitats.
+Kauaʻi populations rise to 1,304 individuals across four islands as sugar industry closures create new pastureland habitats.

 2011